blahosyl/enlightened-publishing/README.md

 Since there is no separately designed logo for the project yet, the site features the title of the project in a large font and in the most prominent place, the top left corner.

 The logo also doubles as a navigation element: clicking it takes the visitor back to the top of the page.
-On devices with pointer capabilities (e.g. mouse or trackpad), the logo changes color when hovered over (see video below).
+On devices with pointer capabilities (e.g. mouse or trackpad), the logo changes color and is underlined when hovered over (see video below).

 #### Nav bar